DanMannMann/AncientTechnology/README.md

 A set of 6 written books providing in-game documentation for all the features of Ancient Technology.

+### Roadmap and state of play
+I'd say the currently added features are pretty much 100% code complete and seem totally stable/reasonably performant.
+There'll be bugs to fix, no doubt, but the next thing I add (if anything) will probably be another new block type.

+That's as far as code is concerned.
+As for art...
+Ugh.
+I suck at it.
+All the block textures are kinda frankensteined together from vanilla textures.
+If anybody wants to help out with some sexier textures I'm so totally up for that so much that it hurts my face.

 ### Acknowledgements
 There's no way I could've thrown this together in 3 weeks if I hadn't ~~ripped some people off~~ stood on the shoulders of the Minecraft command community's giants.